-Lake Rd crash: Child critically hurt after crash on North Shore
+Child critically injured after vehicle hits stroller in Auckland's North Shore

-A child has been critically injured after being hit by a vehicle on Auckland's North Shore.
+A child has been critically injured after a vehicle hit the stroller they were in on Auckland's North Shore.

-St John confirmed paramedics were called to Lake Road, in Northcote, at 8.54am.
+St John confirmed paramedics were called to Lake Rd, in Northcote, at 8.54am.

 A spokeswoman said they treated one patient at the scene.